regmi-sijan/cernROOT/README.md

 # Let's learn ROOT

+## Graphs

+We will see in here how to explore the data using `TGraphErrors`

 ## File I/O
 well you can simply first open a file with "RECREATE" option and then start making al the histograms or trees that you intend to save into